cogdog/wp-eventually/README.md

 With the use of the optional [FontAwesome For Menus 5 plugin](http://github.com/cogdog/font-awesome-5-menus) (also by me), you can create a menu of social media links in the footer.

-The front page content is drawn from the latest post, so a site could ride with just that, or a series of posts could be used to change up the front (a possible future feature would allow navigation or random selection of the front).
-For now, static Pages can be created, and manually linked from the front.
+The front page content is drawn from the latest post.
+The basic version would be just to use one post to power the site.
+But it is also set up so you might have a series of posts that you want to make available as page through clicks (via arrow navigation links).
+These can be confi

 ## Examples In Action